 Hookworm larvae can penetrate the skin of people and cause significant irritation.
 These larvae can migrate through the body and cause damage to internal organs.
 Just like in Roundworms discussed above, puppies should be routinely treated for this parasite at a young age.

 Coccidia life cycles are complex and involve many stages of development.
-Coccidia produce cysts instead of larvae and eggs.
+Coccidia produces cysts instead of larvae and eggs.
 Dogs and cats usually get the infection from ingesting the cysts in the environment or eating animals like mice that are already infected.

 Symptoms usually occur in young animals and include diarrhea and abdominal pain.
 These young animals can become severely dehydrated and the infection can be life threatening.
 This is especially true in pets that are stressed or have other parasites.
 Many pets, especially the older ones, do not show any symptoms when infected.